mythilyram/Business-Insights-360-using-Power-BI/README.md

 - **Dimension and Fact Tables**: Dimension tables are created to represent attributes related to customers, markets, and products.
 Fact tables are established to store data on monthly sales and sales forecasts.
 These tables encompass important metrics such as freight costs, gross prices, manufacturing costs, and post-pre-invoice deduction percentages.

-- **Denormalization**: It is noted that the sales and forecast tables are denormalized.
-Denormalization simplifies data analysis and querying by reducing the complexity associated with retrieving information from multiple tables.

-- **Sales forecasting**: This process serves a crucial role in optimizing inventory, reducing storage costs, and enhancing customer satisfaction by preventing out-of-stock situations.
+- Sales forecasting: This process serves a crucial role in optimizing inventory, reducing storage costs, and enhancing customer satisfaction by preventing out-of-stock situations.

 ## Power BI - Data Loading and Transformation in Power Query:
 The datasets are loaded into Power BI from MySQL, and the transformation process is conducted using Power Query.
 This step allows for cleaning and structuring the data as needed.